UofT-DSI/deep_learning/README.md

 **Participation**

-We hope all members in the course regularly participate.
+We hope all members in the module regularly participate.
 We define participation broadly, and include attendance, asking questions, answering others' questions, participating in discussions, etc.

 ## Resources
 Feel free to use the following as resources: